 If mild to moderate pain lingers after 1-2 weeks post-operatively, you may need medication to relieve pain.
 We will discuss the pain medication after gastric sleeve surgery you can take and what drugs you need to avoid.

 Gastric Sleeve Basic Pain Management

-During the recovery period, you may find that you experience mild to moderate pain, especially on the abdomen and inside the body where the stomach was surgically removed.
+During the recovery period, you may find that you experience mild to moderate pain, especially in the abdomen and inside the body, where the stomach was surgically removed.
 It can hurt while the stomach heals.
 It is not uncommon to feel the need to take pain medications as you recover from sleeve surgery.

 Although it is safe to use some pain medicine after gastric sleeve surgery, there are some pain relievers and medications after gastric sleeve surgery you may want to avoid.

 Disclaimer: Please consult your primary care physician or surgeon for personalized medical advice.
 Always seek the advice of a physician or other qualified healthcare before trying any medications.

 Unfortunately, pain and discomfort are more common immediately after gastric sleeve surgery as your body first experiences the procedure.